The Dyne Fire Protection Labs staff participated in a fire/evacuation drill for Fire Prevention Week today!

 Dyne Technologies is excited to announce that we now offer Sprinkler Head Testing

-We are excited to announce that we have expanded our testing lab services to include Sprinkler Head Testing beginning in December 2016.
-Our state-of-the-art sprinkler test tunnel will be used to ensure that sprinkler heads are in compliance.
+We are excited to announce that we have expanded our testing lab services to include Sprinkler Testing beginning in December 2016.
+Our state-of-the-art sprinkler test tunnel will be used to ensure that sprinklers are in compliance.

 The National Fire Protection Association (NFPA) Standard for Inspecting, Testing and Maintenance of Water-Based Fire Protection Systems, NFPA 25, requires building owners to have a sample of their installed sprinklers periodically tested by a recognized testing laboratory.
 NFPA states “a representative sample of the sprinklers in a system should consist of a minimum of 4 sprinklers or 1% of the number of sprinklers per individual sample, whichever is greater.”